kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 ===============

 Here we could start to write a lot of templates for flow list, actions, task details and task execution views.
-Viewflow comes with prebuild frontend module, which provides ready to use UI, let's just enable it.
+Viewflow comes with pre-build frontend module, which provides ready to use UI, let's just enable it.

 First, adds the required apps to the `INSTALLED_APPS`